LarsBehrenberg/testing-copy/content/posts/edouard-manet.md

       #### The 1861 Salon: signs of promise

-      For the 1861 Salon, Manet submitted two works: an unsentimental portrait of his parents, and The Spanish Singer.
+      For the 1861 Salon, Manet submitted two works: an unsentimental portrait of his parents (*Portrait of Monsieur and Madame Monet*), and *The Spanish Singer*.

       The former shows his father looking stern and authoritative, though it was actually produced the year after he had suffered a severe stroke.
 The latter, of a slightly gormless looking street entertainer, won an honourable mention—probably because Spanish subjects were fashionable at the time.